gillesbertaux/bootsy/readme.md

 #Bootsy

 Bootsy provides an organized folder structure for every aspect of a project.
 It contains versioning & templates folders to help you bootstrap and maintain your project.
 I also added some tools such as keynote templates, resets, RACI models, reports models for PMs.

-I only pushed a file with the structure written in indentation.
+Also, I only pushed a file with the structure written in indentation.

-I am totally open to suggestions to improve and discuss Bootsy, feel free to post an issue or request a pull request.
+By the way, I am totally open to suggestions to improve and discuss Bootsy, feel free to post an issue or request a pull request.

 ### Workflow Examples With IFTTT or Zapier